term7/RaspberryPi-USB-Privacy-Gadget/README.md

 </p>

+Click on *Setting* and select *DNS*.
 Make sure all boxes for pre-configured DNS providers are unchecked!<br>
 Further, delete all Upstream DNS Servers.
 Then enter the local address of your *unbound* installation as your only Custom DNS Server and tick the box that says *Use DNSSEC*:<br>
 `127.0.0.1#5335`